cs-4241-2023/a3-persistence/README.md

 -   Static File Middleware: Uses middleware to serve static CSS and JavaScript for my site.

 ## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy.
+The user can log in but they don't receive their own data but general data.
+- **Tech Achievement 2**: I used Heroku to host my site.
+I really enjoyed using this service as it was very plug-and-play with GitHub and it automatically gets the main branch of my repo and runs it.
+Glitch is required to import the project and have a separate instance while Heroku just uses the current GitHub main version.
+- **Tech Achievement 3**: In my personal testing, I got a lighthouse score of 100 in all categories.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...